SparkyDev9339/FRIDA-SCRIPTS-BS/README.md

 # Credits
 1. sprkdv (create this script)
-2. antonplusdls (helping on creating script)
+2. antonplusdlc (helping on creating script)